Appearance & Reality > The Lord Jesus Christ > Strong and weak

 3 for you are still fleshly.
 For since there is jealousy and strife among you, are you not fleshly, and are you not walking like mere men?

 Paul could not speak to them as to spiritual men for they were men of flesh, infants in Christ.
 He could only give them milk to drink because they were not able to receive solid food.
 They were not spiritual, but carnal.
 Yet, they exercised various spiritual gifts, including tongues, miracles and healing, as listed in 1 Corinthians 12-14.
 They tended to be preoccupied with these things, especially tongues.
-That was why Paul paid much attention to this issue in 1 Corinthians 12-14.
+It is important to have a wholesome understanding of the issues involved and Paul sought to help them in that direction.

-In contrast to the Corinthian Christians, the Scriptures highlights a man who was truly strong, yet performed no signs.
+In contrast to the Christians in Corinth, the Scriptures highlights a man who was truly strong, yet performed no signs.
 And this was during the New Testament period when signs and wonders were manifested in the ministry of those who served the Lord effectively.

 Let us look at three verses that describe this man, John the Baptist: